More about: 31 Best Things To Do in Amsterdam

 Amsterdam has a rich cultural heritage of churches, monuments and museums, with works by great Dutch artists such as Van Gogh, Vermeer and Rembrandt.
 Its particular geographical location also makes it a good base from which to make excursions to the surrounding area.
-There are many original things to do in Amsterdam, but this is a list of the ones you can't miss.
+There are many original things to do in Amsterdam and this is a list of the ones you can't miss.

 1. Visit the Anne Frank House

-An unmissable activity in Amsterdam is to visit the house that sheltered the Frank family and where the young Anne wrote her famous diary, a memoir of the tragic days of the Jewish community during the Nazi occupation in World War II.
+An unmissable activity in Amsterdam is to visit the house that sheltered the Frank family and where the young Anne wrote her famous diary, memory of the tragic days that the Jewish community lived during the Nazi occupation in World War II.

 It is a moving and tough experience, and I recommend you to make the visit to the Anne Frank House with the explanations of a professional guide about its history and that of the large Jewish community settled in Amsterdam since the eleventh century.